 It is necessary to develop comprehensive climate policies that include a broad spectrum of GHGs that extend beyond CO2.
 Policymakers are tasked with recognizing the substantial contribution of non-CO2 gases to climate change, making emissions reduction targets for non-CO2 emissions indispensable.
-This would help the agricultural sector develop and implement new production systems, more advanced, disruptive and with fewer non-CO2 emissions than those used in traditional systems.
-In Brazil, the most significant GHG emitter in agriculture and the sector with the highest volume of $CH_4$ emissions is the cattle sector - which is the sector with the highest methane emissions in the country - which can reduce its emissions through more intensive production systems.
+This would help the agricultural sector develop and implement new production systems that are more advanced and with fewer non-CO2 emissions than those used in traditional systems.
+In Brazil, the most significant GHG emitter in agriculture and the sector with the highest volume of CH4 emissions is the cattle sector which can reduce its emissions through more intensive production systems.

 In essence, the Brazilian land use sector presents itself as a pivotal domain for curbing GHG emissions while simultaneously stimulating economic progress, both in terms of AFOLU emissions and energy emissions.
 Strategies encompassing a range of non-CO2 gases, anchored in sector-specific approaches, serve as the foundation for achieving ambitious emissions reduction targets.
-To expeditiously traverse the trajectory towards net-zero CO2 emissions and address the overarching climate challenge, policymakers must prioritize a combination of measures that enhance energy efficiency, champion electrification initiatives, and foster sustainable practices within the AFOLU sector.
+To expeditiously traverse the trajectory towards net zero CO2 emissions and address the overarching climate challenge, policymakers must prioritize a combination of measures that enhance energy efficiency, champion electrification initiatives, and foster sustainable practices within the AFOLU sector.
 In harnessing these diverse opportunities, Brazil stands poised to lead as a model of sustainable land use paradigms, thus significantly contributing to the global trajectory of emissions abatement.